-- 10.1 For the maximum expected difference between two test results, each of which is the average of five test determinations, the following applies only to untreated, uncoated packaging papers (third slide). - 10.1.1 Repeatability (within a laboratory) = 6%. - 10.1.2 Reproducibility (between laboratories) = 15%; in accordance with the definitions of these terms in TAPPI T 1200 "Interlaboratory Evaluation of Test Methods to Determine TAPPI Repeatability and Reproducibility."
+10.1 For the maximum expected difference between two test results, each of which is the average of five test determinations, the following applies only to untreated, uncoated packaging papers (third slide).
+Repeatability and reproducibility are derived from data provided by CTS on January 11, 2023,

+10.1.1 Repeatability (within a laboratory) = 8.64%.

+10.1.2 Reproducibility (between laboratories) = $\frac{28.56\%}{1000}$; in accordance with the definitions df these terms in TAPPI T 1200 "Interlaboratory Evaluation of Test Methods to Determine TAPPI Repeatability and Reproducibility."